 I turned around and said, “What?”
 To which she replied, “Obama came out in support of marriage!”
 We both screamed and hugged, teary eyed.
 The New Yorkers walking past us didn’t care.
 But we knew that this was a historic and indelible moment.

-Yesterday’s incredible news is the latest addition to the president’s already impressive record of supporting the LGBT community and our families.
+Yesterday’s incredible news is the latest addition to the president’s already impressive record of supporting the LGBTQ community and our families.
 Since taking office, President Obama has signed the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act and the repeal of Don’t Ask, Don’t Tell.
 He ended the legal defense of the so-called “Defense of Marriage Act” (DOMA).
-He has ensured equal hospital visitation rights of LGBT patients and their loved ones.
-He has made important efforts to target and address violence in the LGBT community.
+He has ensured equal hospital visitation rights of LGBTQ patients and their loved ones.
+He has made important efforts to target and address violence in the LGBTQ community.
 He has helped make the transgender community more secure by simplifying the process of changing gender markers on passports.
-He has taken huge steps to extend fair housing rights and equal access to housing programs to LGBT people and their families.
-He has worked to prevent school bullying and endorsed the Student Non-Discrimination Act and the Safe Schools Improvement Act, which would provide necessary federal protections against bullying, violence, and harassment targeting LGBT youth.
-He has worked to eliminate barriers in healthcare by extending crucial nondiscrimination protections to the LGBT community.
+He has taken huge steps to extend fair housing rights and equal access to housing programs to LGBTQ people and their families.
+He has worked to prevent school bullying and endorsed the Student Non-Discrimination Act and the Safe Schools Improvement Act, which would provide necessary federal protections against bullying, violence, and harassment targeting LGBTQ youth.
+He has worked to eliminate barriers in healthcare by extending crucial nondiscrimination protections to the LGBTQ community.

 And then—yesterday, in a short and simple interview, when asked about his feelings on marriage equality, our president told the truth and did the right thing.
 Today, I could not be more proud.